LD4P/arm/modeling_recommendations/custodial_history.md

 > - **Definition**: The act of giving possession of an Item to another party, notably without a defined sale or donation.

 **ex:AccessionNumber**
-> - **Label**: AccessionNumber
+> - **Label**: Accession Number
 > - **URI**: TBD
-> - **Definition**: Numeric, alphanumeric, or other identifying codes assigned when an art object, book, or other item enters the collection of a museum, library, or other repository.
+> - **Definition**: Numeric, alphanumeric, or other identifying code assigned when an art object, book, or other item enters the collection of a museum, library, or other repository.
 Such codes are unique within the set of codes, and specifically identify the particular item at hand.
-The numbers may be marked on the objects or not. (http://vocab.getty.edu/aat/300312355)
+The numbers may be marked on the objects or not (http://vocab.getty.edu/aat/300312355)
 > - **SubclassOf**: http://id.loc.gov/ontologies/bibframe/Identifier

 **foaf:Agent**